sapporo-wes/sapporo-service/README.md

 #### Standard WES Mode

 In this mode, the sapporo-service conforms to the standard WES API specification.
-However, it's important to note that when using the sapporo-service, there is a deviation from the standard WES API specification: **you are required to specify `workflow_engine_name` in the request parameter of `POST /runs`.** This is due to the sapporo-service's ability to abstract workflow engines, as mentioned above.

 #### Execute Only Registered Workflows Mode